BenSheridanEdwards/Makers_Portfolio/README.md

 ### Group Project - MakersBnB

-Build a clone of AirBnB
+Build a clone of AirBnB in an agile development team

 #### Project Details:
 - [MakersBnB (GitHub Respository)](https://github.com/BenSheridanEdwards/Makers_MakersBnb_Group_Project)
-- Technologies Used: *Ruby, Rails, Sinatra, PostGres, Travis CI, Codeclimate, Heroku*
+- Technologies Used: *Ruby, Rails, Sinatra, PostGres, CSS, HTML Travis CI, Codeclimate, Heroku*
 - Skills Learnt:
   * Turning a specification into user stories
   * How to focus on delivering a MVP first